-During the current fiscal year ending August 31, 2016, we plan to complete the first part of Stage 2 of our metallurgical activities as discussed in the section heading "ITEM 2.
+During the current fiscal year ending August 31, 2017, we plan to complete the first part of Stage 2 of our metallurgical activities as discussed in the section heading "ITEM 2.
 PROPERTIES" of this Annual Report.
 Our initial budget for Stage 1 of activity was approximately \$508,000.
 To date we have spent approximately \$134,000 completing Stage 1.
 Stage 2 is subdivided into two parts, the first, referred to as milestone 1, is the bench scale separation of selected high purity rare earth carbonate.
 The second part, or milestone 2, is the construction and operation of a pilot plant.
 Milestone 1 of Stage 2 is in progress and is expected to be completed by the end of calendar year 2015.
-TRER has spent approximately \$360,000 on this phase and this expense is to be augmented by an additional \$140,000 supplied by the Defense Logistics Agency of the Department of Defense.
+TMRC has spent approximately \$360,000 on this phase and this expense is to be augmented by an additional \$140,000 supplied by the Defense Logistics Agency of the Department of Defense.
 Projected costs of the second part of Stage 2, milestone 2, is approximately \$1,120,000.
 The final part of Stage 2, milestone 3, is the preparation of a bankable feasibility study of the process and is expected to cost approximately \$500,000.
 We anticipate that our financing efforts will raise sufficient capital to finish Stage 2 but there is no guarantee that we will be able to raise the working capital necessary to complete Stage 1 or begin Stage 2 activities.
 After completion of Stage 2, we will use any remaining available capital to begin work on other phases of project feasibility work.
-Currently, we anticipate that general and administrative expenses in the fiscal year ending August 31, 2016 will be approximately \$1,272,242.

-We currently do not have sufficient funds to fully complete exploration and development work on any of our properties, which means that we will be required to raise additional capital, enter into joint venture relationships or find alternative means to finance placing one or more of our properties into commercial production, if warranted.
+We currently do not have any funds to complete exploration and development work on any of our properties, which means that we will be required to raise additional capital, enter into joint venture relationships or find alternative means to finance placing one or more of our properties into commercial production, if warranted.
 Failure to obtain sufficient financing may result in the delay or indefinite postponement of exploration and development or production on one or more of our properties and any properties we may acquire in the future or even a loss of property interests.
 This includes our leases over claims covering the principal deposits on our properties, which may expire unless we expend minimum levels of expenditures over the terms of such leases.
 We cannot be certain that additional capital or other types of financing will be available if needed or that, if available, the terms of such financing will be favorable or acceptable to us.
 Our ability to arrange additional financing in the future will depend, in part, on the prevailing capital market conditions as well as our business performance.